jlvaillant/intellicenter/README.md

 ### Caveats

-- the use of a password on the IntelliCenter is NOT supported
-- schedules are not reflected in HomeAssistant (though they keep running)
-- while I tried to make the code as generic as possible I could only test using my own pool configuration.
-In particular, I do not have covers, chemistry, cascades, solar heater, etc...
+- while I tried to make the code as robust as possible I could only test using my own pool configuration.
+In particular, I do not have covers, chemistry, cascades, multiple heaters, etc...
 These may work out of the box or not...
+- while the choice is metric/english on the Intellicenter is handled, changing it while the integration is running can lead to some values being off.
+- In general it is recommended to reload the integration where significant changes are done to the pool configuration

 [hacs]: https://github.com/custom-components/hacs
 [hacsbadge]: https://img.shields.io/badge/HACS-Custom-orange